cea-hpc/fastiron/profiling/Naive_FI/summaries.md

 The performance scaling of the naive version being very poor, the simulation wasn't completed all the way through.
 The flamegraph was done using data gathered in the first 3 and 6 cycles of the simulation.

-It is interesting to note that the time spent in the `cycle_tracking` function grows as the simulation progresses, as showed by the tallies summary :
+It is interesting to note that the time spent in the `cycle_tracking` function grows as the simulation progresses, as showed by the tallies summary.
+There is no such behavior in Quicksilver.

 ```
 cycle   |    start     source         rr        split       absorb      scatter      fission      produce    collision       escape       census      num_seg   scalar_flux   cycleInit (s)  cycleTracking (s)  cycleFinalize (s)